Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 ***
 1. Types of Operators:

-a. **Arithmetic Operators**: These are the operators that we use in the Select Clause with the attributes.
+a. **Arithmetic Operators**: The arithmetic operators can perform arithmetical operation on numeric operands that are involved.
+These are the operators that we use in the Select Clause with the attributes.
 Ex. +, -, *, /

 b. **Logical Operators**: We use Logical operators in the Where Clause to specify more than 1 condition.
+In other words, we use logical operators to specify conditions in teh SQL statement.
 Ex.
 AND, OR, NOT

 c. **Relational Operators**: The operators that compares the conditions and to be used in the Where Clause to specify the conditions.
+This operator basically compares two expressions or values and return a boolean result.
 Ex. =,>,<>

 1.a: **Order of Execution**: